We live in an emasculated world.

 Remember the last time you felt so good you wanted to hug the world (yes, even the bastard that flipped you off at the intersection) while doing a triple backflip at the same time?

 That my friend is dopamine at work.
 This neurotransmitter strongly correlates with your T-levels.

 If you’re always tired, anxious, suffer from mood disorders, or just don’t feel like doing anything, your dopamine (and testosterone) levels are likely low.

 No dopamine= no energy, no confidence, no sex drive, no life.

 Consume foods rich in tyrosine (i.e. eggs, cheese, dark chocolate), increase your zinc intake (more on that later), drink coffee, have sex, listen to music (I’m not even kidding), start setting goals (and crushing them!), and most importantly, focus on improving your testosterone levels.

 Growth Hormone: The fountain of youth

-Growth hormone (GH) and dopamine synergistically boost cognitive performance, energy and virility.
-GH also has powerful anti-aging, tissue repair, fat-burning and memory boosting properties.
+Growth hormone (GH) and dopamine synergistically boost cognitive performance, energy, and virility.
+GH also has powerful anti-aging, tissue repair, and fat-burning properties.

-But in today’s sedentary and overfed society most people are chronically deficient in growth hormone.
+In today’s sedentary and overfed society, however, most people are chronically deficient in growth hormone.

-Growth hormone levels are highest post (resistance) training, during sleep and the early morning hours.
-Most individuals suppress their growth hormone by consuming a big breakfast immediately after waking and eating perpetually throughout the day.
+Growth hormone levels are highest post resistance training, during sleep and the early morning hours.
+Most individuals suppress their growth hormone by being sedentary and eating perpetually throughout the day.